Perk Weekend! Score Up to 300 Bonus Points!*

 As the name suggests, this type of glasses lens helps filter out blue wavelengths, which are thought to relieve some of the symptoms related to computer vision syndrome.
 Some people report less eye fatigue and dryness once they switch to blue light-filtering glasses.

 For those who want to give blue-light lenses a go, simply add on the blue light-filtering lens option when you create yours with Pair Eyewear.
+Along with the blue-light filtering lens, you can customize the lenses and coatings so that your glasses do exactly what you need them to.

 Contacts vs. Glasses: It’s Decision Time